Lens Protocol Control Shifts Strategically as Aave Transfers Reins to Mask Network

 In a significant strategic realignment for the decentralized web, Aave has officially transferred operational control of the pioneering social network Lens Protocol to Mask Network.
-This pivotal move, first reported by Cointelegraph, redefines the development roadmap for one of Web3’s most watched social media projects.
+This central move, first reported by Cointelegraph, redefines the development roadmap for one of Web3’s most watched social media projects.
 Consequently, the blockchain community is analyzing the implications for both decentralized social applications and the broader DeFi ecosystem.
 The transfer signals a focused division of labor, with Mask Network now steering social application development while Aave concentrates on its core DeFi expertise.

 Lens Protocol Control Transfer Marks New Web3 Chapter